-When such a question is posed, the candidates eyes light up, and they start speaking about the future and how ambitious they are.
-They make answers about how they wanted to go and how the organization would be a ladder for their success in the career.
+When such a question is posed, the candidate’s eyes light up, and they start speaking about the future and how ambitious they are.
+They make answers about how they wanted to go and how the organization would be a ladder for their success in their career.

 17. What motivates you to start your day?

-The best answers candidates can give is that they have a goal to achieve, because they have competition to fight with, and to work on a specific task.
+The best answers candidates can give is that they have a goal to achieve because they have a competition to fight with, and to work on a specific task.
 By this way what keeps them going and how enthusiastic they are about their career can be found out.

 18. Tell me about your proudest moments?